kwk/docker-registry-setup/README.md

 `auth/config/ldap_certificates/`.
 I've modified the auth container a bit by introducing a start script that automatically searches for files in that directory and update the cert store of the container on every start.
-2. Copy the `auth/config/ldap_auth.yml.template` to `auth/config/config.yml` and
+2. Copy the `auth/config/ldap_auth.yml.template` to
-adjust all the settings inside to match the LDAP configuration that you have validated above.
+`auth/config/config.yml.custom` and adjust all the settings inside to match the LDAP configuration that you have validated above.
+The file `auth/config/config.yml.custom` will be loaded instead of `auth/config/config.yml` whenever it is present.
 3. Put the password for the service account in this file:
 `auth/config/ldap_password.txt`.
 4. Restart the registry and auth server: `docker-compose up -d --force-recreate`